 7.30 Billing of Separate Meters

 7.10 Billing Period.
-Billing arrangements are subject to negotiation between the District and the Customer prior to execution of a Water Sale and Purchase Agreement between the District and the Customer.
+District shall bill each Customer annually as provided in the Uniform Water Sale and Purchase Agreement.

 7.15 Payment.
-Bills for sale and delivery of water shall be mailed or delivered to the Customer no later than the tenth day of each month, and all such bills are payable upon presentation.
+Bills for sale and delivery of District Water shall be mailed or delivered to the Customer on or about February 1 of each year, and all such bills are payable upon presentation.

 7.20 Delinquency.
-Bills for sale and delivery of water not paid on or before the twenty-fifth day following the billing date shall be considered delinquent, at which time a notice will be sent from the District to the Customer advising the Customer that water supply and delivery will be discontinued if full payment is not received within five (5) days.
+Bills for sale and delivery of District Water not paid on or before the twenty-fifth day following the billing date shall be considered delinquent, at which time the District may implement any remedies allowed by the Uniform Water Sale and Purchase Agreement, including, but not limited to, providing notice to the Customer advising the Customer that District Water supply and delivery will be discontinued.

 7.25 Penalties and Collection Charges.
-The District shall impose and collect such reasonable late payment penalties for delinquent accounts as the Board may fix by resolution pursuant to Section 6.15 of this Ordinance.
-Such charges include returned check charges, bank fees, rebilling costs, redeposit and accounting costs, and field collection fees.
+The District shall impose and collect such reasonable late payment penalties for delinquent accounts as the Board may fix by resolution pursuant to Section 6.
+Such charges include late fees, interest, returned check charges, bank fees, rebilling costs, redeposit and accounting costs, and field collection fees.

 7.30 Billing of Separate Meters.
 Separate bills will be rendered for each meter installation.